vas3k/TaxHacker/README.md

 > \[!NOTE]
 >
 > TaxHacker is a single-user app.
-SaaS version will probably appear in the future if anyone is interested.
-Stay tuned for updates.
+SaaS or Electron version will probably be developed in the future if anyone is interested.

 > \[!IMPORTANT]
 >
-> This project is still at a very early stage. **Star Us** to receive new release notifications from GitHub ⭐️
+> This project is still at a very early stage.
+Use it at your own risk! **Star Us** to receive notifications about new bugfixes and features from GitHub ⭐️

 ## ✨ Features